 This guide provides you with an overview of the commercial importing process for businesses importing goods into Canada.
 It is intended to complement and not replace existing regulations, acts and references detailed in Memoranda Series D1 to D22.

-A Step-by-Step Guide to Exporting Goods from Canada is also available.
+Exporting Goods from Canada: A Handy Guide is also available.

 Preparing to Import

 1. Obtain a Business Number.

 Before importing commercial goods into Canada, as a business or an individual, you will need to obtain a Business Number (BN) issued by the Canada Revenue Agency (CRA) for an import/export account.
 This import/export account is free of charge and can usually be obtained in a matter of minutes.

 To register for a BN or add an import/export RM account identifier to an existing BN:

 - Call the CRA's Business Window at 1-800-959-5525